 Richard joined Watsi on April 15th, 2013.
-Four years ago, Richard joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Richard's most recent donation supported John, a 6-year-old boy from Haiti, to fund travel and care so he can undergo cardiac surgery.
+Five years ago, Richard joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Richard's most recent donation supported Naw Mu, an elderly refugee from Thailand, to fund cataract surgery.

 John is a young student from Haiti who lives with his mother and two older brothers in a neighborhood of Port-au-Prince.
 He already loves going to kindergarten and enjoys playing with puzzles.
 John has a cardiac condition called double outlet right ventricle meaning the major arteries connect to the heart in an abnormal location making it difficult for blood to properly flow through his body.
 Unfortunately the treatment John needs to heal is not available anywhere in Haiti.
 So, John is flying to the Cayman Islands to receive cardiac surgery.
 On May 25th, surgeons will detach the arteries from John's heart and reconnect them in their anatomically correct locations.
 Have a Heart Cayman is contributing $17,000 to pay for this surgery.
 Our medical partner, Haiti Cardiac Alliance, needs $1,500 to help John's family cover labs, medicines, and follow-up appointments.
 It also supports passport obtainment and the social workers from Haiti Cardiac Alliance who will accompany John's family overseas.
 John's mother shared, "Our family all looks forward to our son having a more normal life after this surgery!"